srii-10/My_Portfolio/THM_projects/Alert_Investigation/Case-04-Spoofed-Domain-Suspicious-URL.md

 | True Positive (TP)  | Further investigation required  |

 ### Final Assessment
-The alert is classified as a True Positive.
+The alert is classified as a **True Positive**.
 Based on the analysis, it can be concluded that the user and the internal IP address received a phishing email sent from a spoofed Microsoft domain, and the firewall detected that the user attempted to access the destination URL and IP address, which were flagged as MALICIOUS.

 Since the user accessed a malicious URL and the firewall allowed the connection, escalation is essential to determine whether any payload, malicious content, or further activity reached the endpoint.